 - Research questions appropriately explored through queries of corpus with word2vec

-- Blog post explaining results is clear, complete, and free of grammar and spelling errors; post connects research question with at least one scholarly article
+- Blog post explaining results is clear, complete, and free of grammar and spelling errors; post connects research question with one or two scholarly articles

 There will a grading penalty for late and incomplete submissions.